ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 grep "free software" /usr/share/doc/bash/README
 ```

 The first parameter of the utility is a string for searching.
-Always enclose it in the double-quotes.
+Always enclose it in double quotes.
 This way, you prevent Bash expansions and guarantee that the utility receives the string unchanged.
 Without the quotes, Bash splits the phrase into two separate parameters.
 This mechanism of splitting strings into words is called [**word splitting**](http://mywiki.wooledge.org/WordSplitting).

 The second parameter of `grep` is a relative or absolute path to the file.
 If you specify a list of files separated by spaces, the utility processes them all.
 In the example, we passed the `README` file path only.